near/nearcore/docs/architecture/how/tx_receipts.md

 ### [Advanced] But reality is more complex

-**Caution:** In the section below, some things are simplified and are not 100% match to how the current code works.
+**Caution:** In the section below, some things are simplified and do not match exactly to how the current code works.

 Let’s quickly also check what’s actually inside a Chunk: